tigermlt/blog/miscellaneous.md

     - scaling out a deployment will ensure new pods are created and scheduled to Nodes with available resources
     - services have an integrated load-balancer that will distribute network traffic to all pods of an exposed deployment
     - services will monitor continuously the running pods using endpoints, to ensure the traffic is sent only to available pods
+    - scale the deployment to 4 replicas: ```kubectl scale deployments/kubernetes-bootcamp --replicas=4```.
+If you give a smaller number of replicas than current is, it can scale down the service